micahkepe/micahkepe.github.io/README.md

   tons of external dependencies, etc., especially for a simple single page static website
 - I want to spice things up, I'm bored with my current website
+- lots of inspiration from another developer's webiste I found that was exactly what I had in mind for my own: https://protiumx.dev/

 ## The Plan